Capacity Building Assistance for HIV Prevention Providers

-The EIS Refresher Course is offered as needed for funded Ryan White Part B providers in Tennessee.
+The EIS Refresher Course is offered quarterly for funded Ryan White Part B providers in Tennessee.
 Priority is given to Ryan White Part B staff who are funded by or attached to EIS and linkage-to-care projects.

-For more information about the EIS Refresher Course, please contact Elokin CaPece, HIV Capacity Building Coordinator.
+For more information about the EIS Refresher Course, please contact the Capacity Building Assistance Program.

 Capacity Building Partner Programs

-TDH works in partnership to leverage national and regional resources that increase the quality and quantity of professional development opportunities available to the members of the HIV Prevention workforce in Tennessee.
+TDH works in partnership to leverage national and regional resources that increase the quality and quantity of professional development opportunities available to the members of the HIV, STI, Viral Hepatitis public health workforce in Tennessee.

 The partnerships listed below require that users create a log in, but otherwise are low (and in most cases) no cost options for staff development training.